 the degree to which a society tolerates risk, change, and situational uncertainty.
 Some cultures have a high tolerance for change and struggle to maintain social views.
 You see this in cultures like the USA, France, and Japan.
 These cultures resist change in social structure and human rights.

 The contrast between individualism with collectivism measures the degree to which a culture emphasizes individual accomplishment and self-interests with the interests and achievements of society.
 The United States had the highest individualism score of any county based on Hofstede’s culture and dimensions survey.

 Individuality in and of itself is not a negative trait unless it overrides the health and welfare of others.
-Extreme individuality promotes cloistered and selfishness to the detriment of others.
+Extreme individuality promotes cloistered selfishness to the detriment of others.

 Society has specific regulations to protect the health of citizens.
 Sometimes these rules clash with perceived individual rights.
-In the 1970s, automakers began installing seatbelts in automobiles because the data showed that they significantly reduced serious injury.
+In the 1970s, automakers began installing automobile seatbelts because the data showed that they significantly reduced serious injury.
 It is the same with the laws mandating people to wear helmets when operating a motorcycle.
 In both cases, there was significant resistance to these practical health measures.

 Today, in the USA, this manifests in the refusal to vaccinate and wear face masks to prevent the spread of COVID.
 Despite the scientific data showing vaccines and face masks are practical, simple measures, some people place their rights above the laws and reasonable behavior.

 A prime example is the case of Ahmaud Arbery, a black man who lived in Brunswick, Georgia.
-He was a high school football star, and he went for a jog in October 2021.
+He was a high school football star and went for a jog in October 2021.
 Three white neighbors observed him running, so they assumed he was a burglar, chased and shot him fatally.

 Contextualized and Synthesized History